ublue-os/ubuntu/README.md

 # Ubuntu
 A familiar(ish) Ubuntu desktop for Fedora Silverblue.
 This is a containerized version of [ublue](https://ublue.it) utilizing the latest image based features in ostree.
+You'll need to have Fedora Silverblue installed to rebase to this image (see below).
+We anticipate that at some point the Fedora installer will grow an ability to install a custom image.

+It is an interpretation of "What if we could rebuild Ubuntu from the ground up built on cloud-native technology?"

 > "Let's see what's out there." - Jean-Luc Picard